owf684/qadon/README.md

 ## Qadon File Format

 The format of a qadon is similar to a json.
 All the data members live inside the curly braces { ... }
-The data members are seperated with spaces.
+The data members are seperated with new lines.
 No commas are necessary.
 The extension of the file doesn't matter either.
 ```
 {
  key_1 : value_1